blbadger/blbadger.github.io/neural-networks2.md

 Unfortunately, in practice recurrent neural networks suffer from the same problems as very deep networks of all kinds: unstable gradients.

 Now consider the process of training a non-recurrent neural network, perhaps a convolutional net performing image classification.
 The first training example (or batch of examples) is fed to the network with initial weights and biases (represented as $v_0$), resulting in some output $o_1$.
-The output is then input into the objective function, and the gradient wrt output is calculated before backpropegation is used to update the network's weights and biases to $v_1$.
+The output is then input into the objective function, and the gradient wrt output is calculated before backpropegation is used to update the network's weights and biases to $v_1$ via $(1)$.
 The process is then repeated with the second (batch) example, where the network's weights and biases configuration $v_1$ generates an output $o_1$ which then leads to updating $v_1 \to v_2$ and so on.

 Therefore the sequence of weight and bias configurations is